amanzi/amanzi/doc/input_spec/AmanziNativeSpecV6.rst

     </ParameterList>
   </ParameterList>

-In this example, the internal energy of rock is evaluated using one of the available iem models.
+In this example, the secondrary field *internal_energy_rock* is evaluated using one of the internal *iem* evaluators.
-A particular model is dynamically instantiated using parameter `"IEM type"`".
+A particular evaluator is selected dynamically using parameter *IEM type*.

 Initial conditions